ponyfoo/articles/drafts/a-gentle-browserify-walkthrough.md

 ### But what about the browser?

 So far, the CommonJS modules you've been looking at in this article work perfectly fine under a Node.js execution environment, but this article started out talking about the front-end.
-I wanted to first introduce you to the type of modules you'd be earning by making the switch to Browserify, so first I had to explain how CommonJS works.
+I wanted to first introduce you to the type of modules you'd be earning by making the switch to [Browserify][21], so first I had to explain how CommonJS works.

 Now that that's out of the way, let's throw some questions at the discussion.

 - Why is CommonJS "better" than _["whatever"][7]_, or than using AMD?
-- Doesn't this cripple me during development?
+- Doesn't this cripple my development productivity?
 - How do I bring these modules to the browser?
 - What other benefits can I get from using CommonJS modules?
 - What are some advanced use cases?